 But by the end, Padura (or Conde) seems to come to terms with Hemingway and acknowledges, sort of, that he had his good points, and that he was a remarkable writer.
 Sort of.

 Readers of The Man Who Loved Dogs may recall Padura´s bitterness over the murder of José Robles during the Spanish civil war.
-Robles was a leftist supporter of the Spanish republic, and John Dos Passos´ translater while Dos Passos was in Spain, and was executed by the Soviet NKVD because he wasn´t toeing the line.
-Here, in Adiós Hemingway Padura reminds us that Robles´ execution was what led to the lifelong falling out between Hemingway and John Dos Passos who, because of the cynicsim displayed by Soviet sympathizers of the time, moved rightward politically, and eventually became right-wing enough to be a supporter of Barry Goldwater.
+Robles was a leftist supporter of the Spanish republic, and John Dos Passos´ translator while Dos Passos was in Spain, and was executed by the Soviet NKVD because he wasn´t toeing the line.
+Here, in Adiós Hemingway Padura reminds us that Robles´ execution was what led to the lifelong falling out between Hemingway and John Dos Passos who, because of the cynicism displayed by Soviet sympathizers of the time, moved rightward politically, and eventually became right-wing enough to be a supporter of Barry Goldwater.
 The Robles affair is mentioned only in passing in both of the Padura novels, but it is clear that Padura gives it great importance, mostly as an example of the brutality of Stalinism.

 Adiós Hemingway is a quick and mostly enjoyable read.
 As the author points out in his introduction, you have to take everything in it with a grain of salt: fact and fiction are freely intermixed.
 But it does give a sense of Hemingway´s last weeks in Cuba, and a mostly thoughtful perspective on Hemingway´s work and life.